AdobeDocs/experience-manager-65.en/help/sites-administering/proxy-jar.md

 C-0-#000369 -> [Connection: Keep-Alive ]
 ```

 The proxy server is a good tool to verify whether cookies are properly set or not.
-Here, we see the:
+Here, you see the following:

 * cq3session cookie generated by AEM
 * the show mode switch cookie generated by the CFC